 Komakuk Beach Clean-up Monitoring

-The BAR-1 Distant Early warning (DEW) line station at Komakuk Beach was closed in 1993 as part of a general closure of the DEW line.
-The site became part of Ivvavik National Park after a clean-up was completed in 2000.
-The clean-up involved demolishing buildings, excavating contaminated soil, remediating an area where fuel was spilled, collecting debris, excavating three landfills and closing a fourth.
-A landfill and fuel spill monitoring program to monitor conditions at the site after the clean-up has been developed and implemented by Inuvialuit Environmental and Geotechnical Inc. (IEG) in cooperation with the Department of National Defence (DND), the Inuvialuit Regional Corporation (IRC) and Parks Canada.
+The BAR-1 Distant Early Warning (DEW) line station at Komakuk Beach was closed in 1993 as part of a general closure of the DEW line.
+The site will become part of Ivvavik National Park after a clean-up was conducted 1999 and 2000.
+The clean-up involved demolishing buildings, excavating contaminated soil, remediating an area where fuel was spilled, collecting debris, excavating three landfills and closing a fourth landfill.
+A landfill and hydrocarbon spill monitoring program will be developed by the Department of National Defence (DND) in cooperation with the Inuvialuit Land Administration (ILA) and Parks Canada Agency.
+In addition to this monitoring program, Parks Canada Agency photographed the site in the summer of 2001 to document the revegetation of the clean-up area.

 Methods and Information Collected